On being a prat in tech and social spaces (Yes, this might be about you 😘)

 The #closedweb is dominated by control.
 It is pushed by both the #dotcons and their shadow puppets, the #encryptionists, who sell privacy as a product while reinforcing isolation and distrust.
 Encourages #stupidindividualism and consumerism over community and collective action.
 Markets itself as progressive but reinforces the same centralized power structures.

 Why marking the difference matters, when we blur the lines, we lose sight of the path we need to walk.
 People unknowingly feed the systems that oppress them, believing they are supporting alternatives.
-By #KISS labelling projects, platforms, and ideas as either #openweb or #closedweb, we create dialogue to empower people to make informed choices and shift their energy toward real change.
+By #KISS labelling projects, platforms, and ideas as either #openweb or #closedweb, we create dialogue to empower people to make choices and shift their energy toward real change.

 The #4opens acts as the shovel to dig through the #techshit, turning failed projects and false promises into compost for the next wave of more truly open technology.
 Please start using these #hashtags intentionally.
 Call things what they are.
 If a project claims to be open but hides its development, call it #closedweb.
 If a platform fosters community and embraces messy, social processes, celebrate it as part of the #openweb.